 VisitBritain predicts the amount of money spent by Chinese tourists in Britain each year will jump 157 percent to GBP£618 million (USD$988 million) by 2020 from GBP£240 million in 2011.

 "Seen from a Chinese tour bus, the continent of Europe is not so much an ancient collection of cities and nations as a glittering emporium stocked with brands," it said in a recent strategy document.

-While catering for foreign travelers can be expensive, the rewards of attracting Chinese shoppers into stores are huge.
+While catering for foreign travellers can be expensive, the rewards of attracting Chinese shoppers into stores are huge.
 The Chinese Tourism Academy estimates Chinese visitors spend on average around USD$1,000 on shopping when abroad.

-This willingness to spend is driven by a culture of gift giving and old wisdom that a person away from home should return with a souvenir, said Xu Jing, Asia Pacific regional director at the UN World Tourism Organization.
+This willingness to spend is driven by a culture of gift giving and old wisdom that a person away from home should return with a souvenir, said Xu Jing, Asia Pacific regional director at the UN World Tourism Organisation.

-The 1 million travelers from China who travel through Frankfurt airport each year now make up the biggest customer base for the Heinemann duty free store there and numbers are growing, said one worker.
+The 1 million travellers from China who travel through Frankfurt airport each year now make up the biggest customer base for the Heinemann duty free store there and numbers are growing, said one worker.

 "They love Chanel perfume.
 Some buy 10, 15 bottles at once," she said, declining to give her name due to company policy.

 The idea of a dedicated advice service for Chinese customers was proposed by employees at the airport's operator, Fraport, after cultural barriers became evident among the rows of expensive European lotions and potions.

 "There was a huge language barrier and they often got lost," said Fraport customer service manager Thomas Kirner.